weefbellington/screenplay/README.md

 ```

 ###7.
 Contributing
-TODO
+Contributions are welcome!
+Please open an issue in the github issue tracker to discuss bugs and new feature requests.

 ###8.
 Acknowledgements

 Many thanks to the team at Square for their support of the open-source community, without which this
 project wouldn't be possible.
+Thanks especially to the team at Square for creating Flow, which was the original inspiration for this project.